U.S. appeals court rejects Ghislaine Maxwell's latest bail request | Law-Order

 U.S. appeals court rejects Ghislaine Maxwell's latest bail request

-David Markus, a lawyer for Maxwell, did not immediately respond to a request for comment.
+"I'm heartbroken," Maxwell's lawyer David Markus said in an email.
+"If our system tolerates detaining a presumed innocent 59-year old woman with no criminal history and subjecting her to tortuous conditions, simply because of her old connection to Jeffrey Epstein, we should all be deeply troubled."
 Maxwell, 59, has pleaded not guilty to sex trafficking and other charges over her alleged role in procuring four teenage girls for Epstein to abuse between 1994 and 2004.

+She had been appealing Nathan's March 22 rejection of a $28.5 million bail package, the third time the judge denied bail.
+Nathan said Maxwell remained a "significant risk of flight" despite the high dollar amount, and that no conditions would ensure she would show up in court.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)